RasmusRPaulsen/OutlierDetectionChallenge2024/README.md

 It can be used for both the NIFTI files (.nii.gz) and the mesh/surface files (.vtk).

-[Sumatra (TBD)](people.compute.dtu.dk/rapa) is a surface viewer that can load several surfaces fast.
+[Sumatra](http://fungi.compute.dtu.dk:8080/software) is a surface viewer that can load several surfaces fast.
+Only windows and you might get a lot of anti-virus warning when try to download it.
+It is safe though.

 ## Getting started

 There are several example scripts that can get you started.
 Here is an example, where you build a [point distribution model (PDM)](https://en.wikipedia.org/wiki/Point_distribution_model) based on the surface meshes.
 The distribution of PCA components is then used to decide the outliers.

-- Download the data [TBD](https://people.compute.dtu.dk/rapa/) and unpack it a suitable place.
+- Download the data [TBD](https://people.compute.dtu.dk/rapa/) (130 GB) and unpack it a suitable place.
 - Clone this repository or download it as a zip and unpack.
 - Create a copy of `outlier-challenge-config.json` or edit it directly.
 - Find a fantastic team name (only using letters and numbers) and put it into the config file.
 - Change the data folders in the config file to match your local setup.
-- Try to run `train_pdm_method.py` with the **training** set.
-- Try to run `test_pdm_method.py` with the **test** set.
-- Try to run `submit_results.py` with the **test** set.

-We encourage you to split the **training** set into smaller sets for your own purpose (training, validation etc).
+- Run `create_custom_data_splits -c outlier-challenge-config.json` : this will generate custom lists of samples (names in text file) in the data directory.
+Check them.
+- Run `train_pdm_outlier_detection.py -c outlier-challenge-config.json -d custom_train_list_100.txt` .
+This will train a PDM model using your custom set of training samples.
+It will also synthesize shapes showing a mean shape and major modes of variations.
+Use 3D Slicer or Sumatra to visualize them.
+- Run `validate_pdm_outlier_detection.py -c outlier-challenge-config.json -d custom_validation_list_100.txt` .
+This will evaluate the PDM model using your custom validation set.
+- Run `test_pdm_outlier_detection.py -c outlier-challenge-config.json -d test_files_200.txt` .
+This will predict outliers on a test set.
+- Run `submit_outlier_detections.py -c outlier-challenge-config.json -d test_files_200.txt`.
+This will submit your test predictions to the test server.

-**DO NOT** change the sample ids in the provided test and final_test sets.
+**DO NOT** change the sample ids in the provided `test_files_200.txt` and `test_files.txt`.
 They should be fixed by all teams.

-## Describing your method in the config file
+## Describing your method and data in the config file

 The JSON config file has a field called `method`.
 Here you should supply a simple description of your method with no special letters.
 For example `PDM with distance threshold`, `Segmentation volume with flexible threshold`, `Distance field shape analysis with Mahalanobis distance`.
 This is used on the scoreboard.

+There is also a field called `data_types` where you should specify what data your data is using: **mesh**, **segmentation**, **image**, **mesh+segmenation** etc.

 ## Submitting results

 The submission script `submit_results.py` takes as input your JSON configuration file.
-It will use that to locate your outlier detection result JSON file and couple that with the information provided in your config file (team name and method description).
+It will use that to locate your outlier detection result JSON file and couple that with the information provided in your config file (team name, method description and data types).
 Finally, it will send a merged JSON file to the challenge server.

 ## Outlier detection evaluations